WICG/trust-token-api/ISSUER_PROTOCOL.md

 # TrustTokenV1 Issuer Protocol

-This documet documents the cryptographic protocol for the "TrustTokenV1" experimental version of Trust Token.
+This document documents the cryptographic protocol for the "TrustTokenV1" experimental version of Trust Token.
 An issuer needs to support maintaining a set of keys and a key commitment endpoint, as well as implementing the Issue and Redeem cryptographic functions to sign and validate Trust Tokens.
 Experimental versions of Trust Token are not intended to be backwards-compatible with each other and will undergo rapid design/implementation changes during the experiment timeframe.

 ## Public Issuer Interfaces